Asama-class cruiser: Subsequent service

 Asama made a training cruise in 1921 before her armament was modified in 1922.
 All of her main deck guns, six 6-inch and four 12-pounder guns, were removed and their casemates plated over.
 In addition all of her QF 2.5-pounder guns were removed and a single 8 cm/40 3rd Year Type AA gun was added.
 After the refit, she resumed her training cruises, generally at two-year intervals, until she ran aground in 1935.
-The damage to her bottom was severe enough that the IJN decided make her a stationary training ship in 1938.
+The damage to her bottom was severe enough that the IJN decided to make her a stationary training ship in 1938.

 Tokiwa's stern was badly damaged in an accidental explosion 1927 when fuzed mines were being disarmed.
 One mine detonated and then several others followed, killing 35 crewmen and wounding 65.
 The ship was assigned to the reserve fleet after repairs.
 She patrolled Chinese waters after the Japanese invasion of Manchuria in 1931.
 In 1937–38, Tokiwa was retrofitted with eight Kampon water-tube boilers that reduced her maximum speed to 16 kn and her remaining torpedo tubes were removed.
 The space made available by these changes increased her capacity to 500 mines.
 In 1940, the ship was refitted as a training minelayer which reduced her capacity to 200-300 mines.
 As part of the refit, her forward 8-inch gun turret and the four amidships 6-inch guns were removed, as was one of the 8 cm/40 3rd Year Type AA guns.
 Her anti-aircraft armament was heavily reinforced with the addition of two single 40 mm guns and twenty license-built Hotchkiss 25-millimeter Type 96 light AA guns in twin-gun mounts.
 The 25 mm weapon was the standard Japanese light anti-aircraft gun during World War II, but it suffered from severe design shortcomings that rendered it a largely ineffective weapon.
 The twin and triple mounts lacked sufficient speed in train or elevation; the gun sights were unable to handle fast targets; the gun exhibited excessive vibration; the magazine was too small and, finally, the gun produced excessive muzzle blast.
 The weapon had a maximum range of 7500 m, but effective range was only about 1500–3000 m.